Getting Started

 Terminal

-mkdir -p .context/agents .context/docs
+mkdir -p .context/agents .context/docs .context/guides

 Add your first agent definition: